cfw-guide/ios.cfw.guide/_pages/en_US/updating-to-13.2.2.md

 ## Required Reading

-We suggest only updating to the latest version if you are on MacOS, as the jailbreak for this firmware version is not supported on other operating systems yet.
+We suggest only updating to the latest version if you are on macOS, as the jailbreak for this firmware version is not supported on other operating systems yet.
 {: .notice--primary}

 Unfortunately, there is currently no jailbreak available for some firmware versions on 64-bit devices.
 However, you can update to 13.2.2 and use the checkra1n jailbreak instead.